ctrapnell/genome569/README.md

 ## Instructional staff
 * [Cole Trapnell](http://cole-trapnell-lab.github.io/)
-* Teaching assistant: April Lo

 Please click on the links above for email addresses and office locations.

 ## Meeting times and locations
 ### Classes:

-Monday and Wednesday, 10:30 - 12:20 am, [zoom](http://www.washington.edu/home/maps/southcentral.html?gnom).
+Monday and Wednesday, 9:00-10:20 am, Foege S110 (http://www.washington.edu/home/maps/southcentral.html?gnom).

 ### Class Slack:
 We will use Slack during class and outside of class to communicate, share code snippets, ask and answer questions.
 The class slack is here: